aiven/devportal/docs/products/kafka/howto/set-kafka-parameters.rst

 Manage Apache Kafka parameters
 ===================================

-Aiven for Apache Kafka comes by default with a preset of configuration parameters defining for example automatic topic creation, partition count, replication factor, and retention time.
-These service configurations can be retrieved and managed via the Aiven web console, under the *Advanced configuration* section of the *Overview* page for your service, or using the ``-c`` options via the :ref:`Aiven CLI service update command <avn-cli-service-update>`.
+Every Aiven for Apache Kafka service comes with a set of configuration properties that define values like partition count, replication factor, retention time, whether an automatic topic creation is enabled or not and others.

+You can read and edit these configuration properties in the Advanced configuration section of the Overview page in `Aiven web console <https://console.aiven.io/>`_ or using the :ref:`Aiven CLI service update command <avn-cli-service-update>`.

 ..
 Warning::